Analyzing Two-Mode Networks

 graph objects of both projections by default:

-The actual shared memberships and shared members are stored as an attribute of each edge called weight
+function, the actual shared memberships and shared members are stored as an attribute of each edge called weight

 used in the plotting code above to set the edge.width